rizinorg/cutter/docs/code.md

 This page shows some hints about the coding conventions.

-*Disclaimer: It is a work and progress and we will provide soon a fully documented API.*
+*Disclaimer: It is a work in progress and we will provide soon a fully documented API.*

 ## Coding advices